karenCaloyannis/mimo-free5GRAN/mimo/README.md

 - ```lib/utils```
 - ```plots_exports/```

-License terms for *GPLv3* license are in the current directory.

 The source code from the following directories or files is licensed under *Apache 2.0* license terms and reuse code from the *free5GRAN* library :
 - ```lib/variables```